yhtang/FunFact/paper.md

 `FunFact`'s core functionality consists of three parts:

-1. A rich and flexible eDSL to express complicated tensor factorization models with a concise notation.
+1. a rich and flexible eDSL to express complicated tensor factorization models with a concise notation,
-2. Forward evaluation of user-defined tensor expressions.
+2. an interpreter for forward evaluation of user-defined tensor expressions, and
-3. Using backpropagation and automatic differentiation to compute the model gradients and to optimize the factorization model for a target tensor using stochastic gradient descent.
+3. algorithms that use backpropagation and automatic differentiation to compute the model gradients and to optimize the factorization model for a target tensor using stochastic gradient descent.

 ## eDSL for tensor expressions